dec4234/JavaDestinyAPI/README.md

 ## How's it made?
 There is both offical and unoffical documentation for the API available on [destinydevs.github.io](http://destinydevs.github.io/BungieNetPlatform/docs/Endpoints) and on the [offical bungie api documentation](https://bungie-net.github.io/).

+### TO-DO
+- Managing inventory / Item transfering
+- ASync pulls of large lists such as members of clans (Split the list into 2 or 3 parts to be ran concurrently)
+- Comprehensive Wiki / Youtube tutorials